Prehospital emergency removal of football helmets using two techniques

 Prehospital Emergency Care

 Digital Object Identifier (DOI)

 Swartz, Erik E.; Hernandez, Adam E.; Decoster, Laura C.; Milhalik, Jason P.; and Burns, Matthew F., "Prehospital emergency removal of football helmets using two techniques" (2011).
-Kinesiology Scholarship.
+Prehospital Emergency Care.
 29.

 Copyright © 2011, Informa Healthcare